-SALI6202 The Political Economy of Small States (6 credits)
+SALI6205 The Political Economy of Small States (3 Credits)

-This course aims to provide students with an appreciation of the main structures of global governance-state and non-state-and their evolution over time, so that they can better understand how they structure the environment within which small states operate.
-This will be illustrated by way of a more focused examination of a range of issues covering the main social sciences disciplinary framework.
-At the end of the course students are expected to view small states experiences through an interdisciplinary lens, which would strengthen their competence to make appropriate policy responses.
+This course aims to provide students with an appreciation of the main structures of global governance- state and non-state-and their evolution over time, so that they can better understand the congealing environment within which states and other actors operate.
+This course presents a broad overview of the global economic and political architecture which establishes the context within which small states operate.
+It also facilitates general insight into the regime-making of major global institutions by exposing students to the main intellectual perspectives and approaches that legitimize as well as underpin them.